AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 8. The anchor text and the surrounding text to a link **should give an idea about the linked tool**.
 So refrain from using just “car” as an anchor text for the car crash calculator or any other car calculators.
 Users should get a clear idea by looking at the anchor text and surrounding text that the link mentioned is about car crashes.

+9. Another thing that we should strictly **avoid is using only part of a tool's name as the anchor text**.
+For example, in “length conversion calculator”, using “conversion” as the anchor text and linking to some other converter.

 .. note::
    You can add internal links to particular words or phrases within a sentence that provide a description of the tool.
 The following image serves as a guide: